A tight congressional race in Oregon could signal the breadth of the GOP's reach

 The district's GOP candidate, Mike Erickson, is a wealthy supply chain executive who has self funded much of his campaign.

-So far, both sides have raised more than $2 million dollars.
-Erickson has gained traction with rural voters while Salinas commands support in urban and suburban areas
+So far, both sides have raised more than $2 million.
+Erickson has gained traction with rural voters while Salinas commands support in urban and suburban areas.

 In an emailed statement to NPR, Erickson said Oregonians have tired of higher costs and a long-running homeless crisis that has not improved under Democrats' watch.